|

 You must use solutions

-measuring the gas volumes (Electrolysis
+measuring the gas volumes of hydrogen formed.
+(Electrolysis

 -